-Moreover, Appellants' fourth issue challenging the denial of a JNOV or a new trial would not merit relief.
-(See Appellants' Brief, at 28, 29).
+Moreover, Appellants' fourth issue challenging the denial of a JNOV or

 Our standard of review of the denial of a JNOV is well-settled:

 Appellate review of a denial of JNOV is quite narrow.
 We may reverse only in the event the trial court abused its discretion or committed an error of law that controlled the outcome of the case.
 Abuse of discretion occurs if the trial court renders a judgment that is manifestly unreasonable, arbitrary or capricious; that fails to apply the law; or that is motivated by partiality, prejudice, bias or ill-will.